 A salesperson doesn’t do this.
 A business person does.
 Small change, big impact.

 Don’t mention products and services

-One thing that you can do is to simply minimize how much you talk about your company, products, features and services.
+One thing that you can do is simply minimize how much you talk about your company, products, features, and services.

 Instead of talking about your products, you can talk about the value that your products offer.
 This is OK because the value you offer is the improvements that you can make on the prospect’s side.

 For example, talking about helping a VP of sales to decrease sales staff turnover at the very beginning of a cold call is different than talking about a sales script software that plugs into Salesforce.com.

 This will not only trigger less guardedness, but it will also be more interesting and attention-grabbing for the prospect.